kwingading/kwingading.github.io/_posts/2020-05-04-Ideas-to-Explore.md

 (to be updated + refined)

-I thought it'd be useful to keep a record of ideas that I want to explore further:
+I thought it'd be useful to keep a record of ideas that I want to explore further.
+I'm considering writing some blog posts on each topic:

 - cooperation (cultural values, restructuring incentives)